Nymphaion (fire sanctuary): Description

 Dio also expressed in other accounts his wonder at the greenness and moistness of the site in spite of the presence of its fire.

 The fire sanctuary was associated with the cult of the nymphs.
 A relief found near Byllis shows the nymphs and a cloth wrapped around the fire of the nymphaion.
-A similar scene is also represented on a 1st-century BC silver coin of Apollonia that depicts three nymphs dancing around the fire of the nymphaion.
+A similar scene is also represented on a 1st-century BCE silver coin of Apollonia that depicts three nymphs dancing around the fire of the nymphaion.
 Of very ancient origin, the indigenous Illyrian cult of the nymphs influenced Apollonia.
-The continuation of the cult of the nymphs in the Roman imperial period in Apollonia is testified in a 2nd-century AD Greek inscription reporting Illyrian names.
+The continuation of the cult of the nymphs in the Roman imperial period in Apollonia is testified in a 2nd-century CE Greek inscription reporting Illyrian names.

 In addition to the natural home of the nymphs, the site was also considered a beautiful, lush spot attractive to satyrs.
 According to a tale reported by Plutarch (1st–2nd century CE) in his Life of Sulla, a satyr fell asleep beside the nymphaion.
 The creature was captured there and brought to Sulla.
 The satyr was then questioned through many interpreters, but he was able to make only a horse cry.
 Disgusted by that sound, Sulla sent him away.